simontelephonics/freepbx-telnyx-sms/README.md

 Place the `out.php` and `telnyx.php` scripts into `sms` and adjust them according to your environment.

 out.php:
-* add your Telnyx API token
+* add your Telnyx APIv2 API key

 telnyx.php:
 * note the instructions in the comments at the top of the file